 Digital Object Identifier (DOI)

 Taylor, Christopher; Barber, Nelson; and Deale, Cynthia, "Environmental attitudes towards wine tourism" (2010).
-Hospitality Management Scholarship.
+International Journal of Wine Research.
 1.

 © 2010 Barber et al, publisher and licensee Dove Medical Press Ltd. This is an Open Access article which permits unrestricted noncommercial use, provided the original work is properly cited.